Spennymoor: The rise of industry

 Up to 1800 the moor remained largely barren and the few roads across it were dangerous.
 The one good road was maintained by tolls collected at turnpike gates.
 Some of the largest horse-race meetings in the North took place on the moor, and miners and their families attended in all their holiday splendour.
 These men, early industrial workers, wore their hair long and on these gala days it flowed freely over their shoulders instead of, as usually was the case, being tied in curls.
 Floral waistcoats and ribboned hats were worn on these highly colourful occasions.

 Modern Spennymoor was built on mining and has its origins with the sinking of the Wittered pit in 1839.
 Rough houses were built for the pit workers – houses with two rooms and a loft, more like "piggeries than human habitation" according to Dodd.
 The first coal from Merrington Colliery was brought up in 1841; a pit with a chequered career which only prospered under the partnership of L.M Reay and R.S.
 Johnson, who made a fortune out of it.
 The trade depression of the late 19th century, however, caused its closure in 1882.

 The coal mining at Whitworth and a small foundry at Merrington Lane were the earliest industries, but in 1853 the Weardale Iron and Coal Company opened its great ironworks at Tudhoe.
 As a result, many hundreds of immigrant workers came here from the Midlands and more rows of dark little houses were erected.
 More workers came from Wales and Lancashire, with the opening of the mine at Page Bank (ten people died in a pit fire here in 1858), and with the sinking of a new pit at Tudhoe in the 1880s.
 The latter resulted in colliery workers' houses springing up on the main Durham road.
 Slightly before that, in the 1860s, a rather advanced area of working-class housing had been erected at Tudhoe Grange, built by Marmaduke Salvin to house local workers.
-These houses were, unusually, semi-detached and arranged in a chequerboard layout, very much in contrast to the dreary terraces that were then the standard.
+These houses were, unusually, semi-detached and arranged in a chequerboard layout, in contrast to the dreary terraces that were then the standard.